-21-08 Poison gas attack in Syria More than 1,500 men, women and children lost their lives in the poison gas attack in the Ghouta region close to Damascus.
+Poison gas attack in Syria

+More than 1,500 men, women and children lost their lives in the poison gas attack in the Ghouta region close to Damascus.
 The civil wars and unrest in Syria and various other countries in the Middle East and Africa have led to a large stream of refugees.
 This has led - throughout Europe - to a sharp increase in asylum seekers.

+·

+Asylum 2013 2012

+First applications 14,400 9,710

+Second and subsequent applications 2,790 3,460

+Total applications 17,190 13,170

+Total applications temporary asylum (incl. decisions following upheld appeal and withdrawal of decision) 18,700 15,790

+Total asylum applications settled, continued 6,880 7,220

+Granted 58% 40%

-A total of 17,190 people applied for asylum in 74% percent of the applications were settled within eight days.
+A total of 17,190 people applied for asylum in 2013.

+74% percent of the applications were settled within eight days.

 85% were settled within six months.

-Asylum 2013 2012 First applications 14,400 9,710 Second and subsequent applications 2,790 3,460 Total applications 17,190 13,170 Total applications temporary asylum (incl. decisions following upheld appeal and withdrawal of decision) 18,700 15,790 Total asylum applications settled, continued 6,880 7,220 Granted 58% 40% Top 3 nationalities for first applications 1.
-Somali 3.080 2.
-Syrian 2.670 3.
-Iraqi 1.090 Opening of the 2013/2014 academic year The Netherlands remains as popular as ever among foreign students.
+Top 3 nationalities for first applications

+1. Somali 3.080

+2. Syrian 2.670

+3. Iragi 1.090

+Opening of the 2013/2014 academic year

+The Netherlands remains as popular as ever among foreign students.
 Despite the continuing economic crisis approximately 12,000 foreign students arrived in the Netherlands to study at a Dutch university, university of applied sciences or special vocational training establishment.

-Students 2013 2012 Applications (9,330 TEV + 2,450 VVR) 11,780 11,390 Decisions (9,940 TEV + 2,530 VVR) 12,470 11,000 Approvals (TEV: 100% / VVR: 99%) 100% 99% Since the Modern Migration Policy Act passed into law the separate applications Regular Provisional Residence Permit (MVV) and Regular Residence Permit (VVR) have been combined in a single TEV application (Admission and Residence).
-The application for a VVR is sufficient for applicants without an MVV obligation.
+Students 2013 2012 Applications (9,330 TEV + 2,450 WR) 11,780 11,390 Decisions (9,940 TEV + 2,530 WR) 12,470 11,000 Approvals (TEV: 100% / VVR: 99%) 100% 99%

+Since the Modern Migration Policy Act passed into law the separate applications Regular Provisional Residence Permit (MVV) and Regular Residence Permit (VVR) have been combined in a single TEV application (Admission and Residence).
+The application for a VVR is sufficient for applicants without an MW obligation.

 Top 3 nationalities

-- 1. Chinese
+1. Chinese

-- 2. American

-- 3. Brazilian
+2. American 3.
+Brazilian

-14-09
+J. Diazina

 Resettlement mission Kenya

 From 14 to 18 September personnel of the IND and COA will be going to Kenya to select refugees for reception in the Netherlands.
 The refugees are from Eritrea, Ethiopia, Congo-Kinshasha and Sudan, and have been placed in the refugee camp Kakuma and in Nairobi.

 The Netherlands is a signatory to the global resettlement programme of the UNHCR and invites an average of 500 refugees a year to come to the Netherlands.
 As well as Kenya, 2013 also saw missions to Jordan, Rwanda/Uganda, Thailand, Sudan and Romania.
 (The mission to Romania concerned Eritreans from Yemen who were transferred by the UHNCR to the Emergency Transit Centre in Romania.)
 As well as these missions individual Iraq refugees in Syria (Damascus) were selected in the summer and autumn via video conferencing form the Netherlands for resettlement in the Netherlands.
 A mission at the location was impossible owing to the situation in Syria.
 In 2013 a total of around 600 refugees were accepted for residence in the Netherlands via the resettlement programme.